timgott/brickrigs-mod-examples/README.md

 This widget kills the ingame performance, so you would have to remove it if you want to use GravitySource yourself.

 ## BRWaterTest
-Demo on how to simulate water physics.
+Demo on how to simulate bouyancy.
 If you want to use it yourself you can copy the `BrickWaterPhysics.uasset` to your own project and put it in your level.